How to choose the Colombian cities you want to visit?

 You can organize a coffee tour in the nearby town of Pijao or paraglide in Buenavista.

-But one of the most memorable things to do there is visiting the Valle del Cocora, near Salento, where you’ll enjoy a six-hour walk to see the famous wax palm trees, the tallest in the world, and Colombia’s national tree.
+But one of the most memorable things to do there is to visit the Valle del Cocora, near Salento.
+Here, you’ll enjoy a six-hour walk to see the famous wax palm trees, the tallest in the world, and Colombia’s national tree.

 Museo del Oro Quimbaya is another must-see.
-The collections gather the work of indigenous pre-Columbian Quimbaya goldsmiths.
-The show also includes ceramics objects and religious-related items.
+Its collections gather the work of Indigenous pre-Columbian Quimbaya goldsmiths.
+The show also includes ceramics and religious-related items.

 If you’re more into adventure, you can do some rafting in El Rio La Vieja, in the town of Quimbaya.

-Staying in luxury hotels or glamping is an activity highly preferred by tourists in this region.
+Tourists in this region highly prefer to stay in luxury hotels or glamping.
 Glamping Entre Rios, Hacienda Bambusa, and Biohabitat offer good accommodation options.

 How many days

-You should spend 1 day at the most in Armenia and take 4 or 5 days to visit the surroundings.
+You should spend no more than one day in Armenia and four or five days visiting the surroundings.

-6# Neiva, a green Colombian city near the Tatacoa desert
+6# Neiva, a city near the Tatacoa desert

 Neiva is the capital of the Huila Department.
-It’s located 350 km south of Bogota.
-The elevation of this city is only 442 masl.
-It stands near la Tatacoa Desert, and for this reason, daytime temperatures can reach between 34 and 40 degrees Celsius.
-Neiva was founded in 1612 and has 367,000 inhabitants.
+It’s located 350 km south of Bogota, at an elevation of only 442 masl.
+Neiva is near the Tatacoa Desert, and for this reason, daytime temperatures can reach between 34 and 40 degrees Celsius.
+It was founded in 1612 and has 367,000 inhabitants.

 The city stands between two mountain ranges.
-Rivers Magdalena, Las Ceibas, and Río de Oro pass nearby and provide the city with some moisture that helps keep the city green and full of trees and flowers.
+Rivers Magdalena, Las Ceibas, and Río de Oro pass nearby and provide the city with moisture, which helps keep it green and full of trees and flowers.

-Old big and lush kapok trees adorn Neiva’s downtown and Parque Central Santander.
-This main square features a statue of Francisco de Paula Santander, one of the Colombian leaders that helped the country gain its independence from the Spaniards.
+Old, big, and lush kapok trees adorn Neiva’s downtown and Parque Central Santander.
+This main square features a statue of Francisco de Paula Santander, one of the Colombian leaders who helped the country gain its independence from the Spaniards.
 Soda fountains and bars surround the place.

 El Malecon is a park where you can walk and be in touch with nature.
 You may even rent a horse.
 There are also boats and canoes for rent, from which you can spot a variety of bird species.

-Regarding food, ‘asado huilense’ is a typical dish consisting of roasted pork –which is left marinating for 24 hours– and it’s accompanied by manioc, potato, and ‘insulso,’ a special kind of cornbread.
+Regarding food, ‘asado huilense’ is a typical dish consisting of roasted pork marinated for 24 hours.
+It’s accompanied by manioc, potato, and ‘insult,’ a special kind of cornbread.

 In Neiva, the festival of San Juan and San Pedro takes place at the end of June.
 This celebration is about the local mythology of the indigenous people who lived in the area.